NS European Union

 AMENDMENT I

-- If a candidate runs for any Commission office unopposed, there shall be a voting procedure where all member states can vote on whether they approve or disapprove of the candidate.
-If the candidate fails to get a
+• If a candidate runs for any Commission office unopposed, there shall be a voting procedure where all member states can vote on whether they approve or disapprove of the candidate.
+If the candidate fails to get a simple majority plurality approval, there shall be a special election to fill the office, with the previous candidate barred from entering.

 AMENDMENT II

-- If a candidate runs for any Commission office unopposed, there shall be a voting procedure where all member states can vote on whether they approve or disapprove of the candidate.
-If the candidate fails to get a simple majority approval, there shall be a special election to fill the office
+• If a candidate runs for any Commission office unopposed, there shall be a voting procedure where all member states can vote on whether they approve or disapprove of the candidate.
+If the candidate fails to get a simple majority approval, there shall be a special election to fill the office with the previous candidate barred from entering.

 AMENDMENT III